 The good news is there is no shortage of homemade remedies or DIY hacks floating around the Internet on how to get hair dye off skin.
-But since not all of them are great advice (please, don’t put nail polish on your skin), we’ve rounded up our favourite (safe) tips to ditch the dye stains, stat.
+But since not all of them are great advice (please, don’t put nail polish on your skin, we beg you), we’ve rounded up our favourite (safe) tips to ditch the dye stains, stat.

 Use a stain-removing product

 Yep, there are actual products for this very issue - see, you’re not the first person to ever wonder how to remove hair dye from your face!
-Two to try are 1000 Hour Hair Colour Stain Remover and Colortrak Wipe Off Hair Colour Remover.
-The 1000 Hour Stain Remover has a gentle formula that works fast to remove hair dye from the forehead, hairline and scalp.
-The Colortrak wipes are so easy to use and have an aloe-enriched formula that won’t irritate sensitive skin.
+Two to try are the 1000 Hour Hair Colour Stain Remover and the RPR Colour Stain Remover Wipes.
+The 1000 Hour Stain Remover has a gentle formula that works to quickly and effectively remove hair dye from the forehead, hairline and scalp.
+The RPR wipes are also a fast-acting solution and have an aloe-enriched formula that won’t irritate sensitive skin.

-Well, you can add another nifty use to the list for this pantry staple.
-Just dab a little olive oil onto the stained area.
-It works to break down the colour and is extra gentle, as well as nourishing, on skin.
+Yep, you can add yet another notch to this nifty pantry staple's belt.
+Just dab a little olive oil onto the stained area (especially if your skin is redness-prone); it works to break down the colour and is extra gentle, as well as nourishing, on skin.
 Leave the oil to sit for up to an hour for really stubborn stains.

 After experiencing a red hair dye disaster, Redditor LifeProTips found that applying “non gel toothpaste to a toothbrush, slightly wetting it with warm water, then gently applying it to the skin works wonders!”
 The reason this works is because the mildly abrasive toothpaste formula helps with scrubbing away the leftover dye, and if you pick a formula with baking soda in it (try Red Seal Baking Soda Toothpaste), it works to fade the stain (we all know what a multitasking clean machine baking soda is).